Information for Incoming Scholars

 School-age children who reside on the Institute campus are eligible to attend the Princeton Public Schools.
-While the Institute provides the schools with preliminary data on the children expected in residence, the parents must complete the formal school registration materials online through Registration Gateway before a child may attend school.
-The first day of school is Wednesday, September 9, 2020.
+While the Institute provides the schools with preliminary data on the children expected in residence, the parents must complete the formal school registration materials online at https://www.princetonk12.org/quick-links/registration before a child may attend school.
+The first day of school is Thursday, September 6, 2022.
 The full academic year calendar may be found here.

 During the registration process, you will be asked to provide a Princeton address.
 If your housing assignment has not yet been finalized, please use the Institute’s main address: 1 Einstein Drive, Princeton, NJ 08540; and phone number: 609-734-8000.
 This information can be updated once your Institute apartment address and phone number are known.

-The Institute will provide the required residence letters for children living on our campus; however, you must confirm you are a legal resident residing in the Princeton Public School District by completing the Eligibility for Registration form.
+The Institute will provide the required residence letters for children living on our campus.

 Also during the registration process, you will be asked to provide a local emergency contact, please feel free to use Institute contact Jennifer Hansen (609-734-8206) if you do not yet know anyone else in the area.
 This information may also be updated at a later date.